Your Spouse's Friends

 Friends are important in one’s life and are often a significant part of one’s past and they are often the people, who one likes to keep around, but if that person causes problems for you and your spouse, that friend is no longer acting like a true friend.
 True friends are the ones that care about what is important to you, and who can be more important than your wife or husband?
 Friends find ways to draw you closer to the ones you care about, true friends are the one’s that try to reunite a couple when hard times come and true friends never separate a happy marriage.

-Both spouses must always be on guard when it comes to which friends to keep and which friends to leave in their past.
 Sometimes some friends might be jealous of your spouse because you don’t have as much time for them as you used to.
 These jealous friends may be causing trouble on purpose and this can be very destructive to your marriage.
 Therefore, one must be wise in these matters and try to do whatever has to be done to protect your marriage.

 Like any other matter involving relationships, the area of friendship must be handled with wisdom, it says in Proverbs 18:24: There are friends that pretend to be friends, but there is a friend that sticks closer than a brother.
 Therefore, it is important to know who your real friends are.